Seeloewen/SealFisher/README.md

 At a later point in development, you'll also be able to archive certain fish so you don't sell them.
 An achievement system is also planned, as well as a bunch of new upgrades.

 This project isn't really meant to be a long-term-development; it's rather used for me to understand C# and especially WPF better.
 This means that at some point, it will no longer receive updates, besides maybe bug fixes.

+Also, since some of the fish you can catch are protected, here you have a legal disclaimer: This game does not support the fishing of protected species.